 Professional tradesperson or serious DIY: 26” Stanley Galvanised Metal Toolbox

-The Stanley Galvanised Metal Toolbox combines the best of plastic and metal toolboxes to produce a robust and reliable plastic toolbox for the professional or serious amateur.
+The Stanley Galvanised Metal Toolbox combines the best of plastic and metal toolboxes to produce a robust and reliable toolbox for the professional or serious amateur.
 The solid plastic shell is wrapped in a galvanised, rust-resistant finish.
 Metal latches keep everything secure and at 26” it’s large enough to carry everything you’ll need for the job.
 Built by the experts at Stanley, you know it’ll last.

-Home DIY: Stanley 19” Toolbox
+Home DIY: Stanley 19” Toolbox with metal latches